Understanding Compounding Pharmacies

-Cook’s Pharmacy is a compounding pharmacy.
-Compounding pharmacies serve to provide personalized medicine.
 Traditionally, compounding pharmacies make drugs prescribed by doctors for patients whose needs cannot be met in the same way by commercially available drugs.
-Compounding drugs involves combining, mixing or changing ingredients in medications to be tailored to the needs of an individual.

 • Children who need smaller, liquid doses of drugs made for adults in larger tablets